 Comparison: Pennsylvania Spousal Impoverishment vs. New York

-Pitfalls: Eight Common Pennsylvania Spousal-Impoverishment Mistakes
+Eight Common Pennsylvania Spousal-Impoverishment Mistakes

 Failing to request the PA-1572 promptly.
-Couples sometimes wait months to request a snapshot, during which time asset values may shift, joint accounts may be drawn down, and the community spouse may make withdrawals that complicate the snapshot calculation.
+Couples sometimes wait months to request a snapshot, during which asset values may shift, joint accounts may be drawn down, and the community spouse may make withdrawals that complicate the snapshot calculation.
 Request the PA-1572 within 30-60 days of institutionalization, earlier if pre-application planning is anticipated.

 Attempting spousal refusal.
 Pennsylvania does not recognize spousal refusal.
 Couples who attempt this strategy often face denial of MA eligibility, retroactive recovery actions, and significant attorney fees defending against DHS enforcement.